The annual qathet International Film Festival (formerly the Powell River Film Festival) is back from March 7 - 16, 2025!

 - A basic membership is $5.
 If you purchase a Festival Pass or Matinee Pass, membership is included with your pass ($5 value).

-- NEW for 2024: You will need to present the QR code from your online order at every film you attend.
+- You will need to present the QR code from your online order at every film you attend.
 You can either print out the code and insert it into your pass lanyard for easy scanning, or present it on your phone when you arrive.

-There are 16 films in the festival lineup this year, and 16 screenings in total.
-The films highlight works from around the world, and range from a drama about a worker in a Chinese fortune cookie factory in San Francisco to a romance set in Montreal's drag scene.
+There are 15 films in the festival lineup this year, and 16 screenings in total.
+The films highlight works from around the world—including a sci-fi/drama that was filmed right in Powell River and the qathet Regional District.

 Plan Your Trip to Powell River